rlankhorst/zip-recipes/src/README.md

 8. Voila!
 Your new recipe can easily be styled with CSS, to look however you would like.

 == Changelog ==

+4.7.2.20

+* A major new feature available in Zip Recipes Lover premium plan: [https://www.ziprecipes.net|https://www.ziprecipes.net]
+* [New] Recipe Picture Gallery - Zip Recipes Lover plan
+* [Fixed] Issue with Easy Recipe import - Zip Recipes Admirer and Lover plan
+* [Better] We do a better job at trying to write to cache to make things faster

 4.7.2.19